danb35/freenas-iocage-caddy/README.md

 ## The Caddyfile
 Caddy looks for its configuration in the Caddyfile.
 Its syntax is fairly simple, and is fully documented in the [Caddy Docs](https://caddyserver.com/docs/).
 It's saved outside the jail in `$POOL_PATH/apps/caddy/`, so you can edit it without entering the jail.
 This script installs a very basic Caddyfile which only prints "Hello, world!"; to actually act as a reverse proxy or web server, you'll need to create your own Caddyfile.
 I'll discuss a few scenarios with examples of the Caddyfile below.

+For a more extensively-annotated Caddyfile, see `Caddyfile.example` at `/usr/local/www/Caddyfile.example` in your jail.

 ### Prerequisites (Let's Encrypt)
 Caddy works best when your installation is able to obtain a certificate from Let's Encrypt.
 When you use it this way, Caddy is able to handle all of the TLS-related configuration for you, obtain and renew certificates automatically, etc. In order for this to happen, you must meet the two requirements below: